Manage your Raygun quota effectively with these tipsPosted Nov 19, 2022 | 13 min. (2590 words)

-If you have any concerns about going over your plan’s monthly error quota, this guide will help you implement strategies to manage your Raygun error quota effectively.
+If you have any concerns about going over your plan’s monthly event quota, this guide will help you implement strategies to manage your Raygun error quota effectively.

 The key to staying within your quota is to keep the Raygun dashboard organized.
-Staying organized helps save time, too, as you’ll prevent non-critical errors staying active, ensuring you and your team are only alerted to the errors that matter.
+This helps you save time too, as you’ll prevent non-critical errors staying active, ensuring you and your team are only alerted to the errors that matter.

-We recommend implementing the following seven items to manage your error quota effectively.
-Each item only takes a few minutes:
+We recommend implementing the following to manage your event quota effectively.
+Each takes just a few minutes:

 - Triage and manage errors inside Raygun

 - Use the “Usage” tab to see which errors are taking up the most of your plan quota

 - Use the “Inbound Filters” feature to stop seeing unimportant errors